 - 2. Information Update - a.
 Staff/Providers are expected to update their personal profiles as changes occur. - b.
 Program Managers are expected to review their programs' site profiles and update the information as changes occur. - c.
-Until further notice, Program Managers can submit modification forms as needed to maintain the provider roster. - i.
-MH: MHEHRAccessRequest.HHSA@sdcounty.ca.gov - ii.
-SUD: SUDEHRSupport.HHSA@sdcounty.ca.gov

-3. Monthly Attestations
+Program Managers can submit an Access Request Form (ARF) to modify information as needed to maintain the provider roster.
+ARFs can be submitted to BHS EHRAccessRequest.HHSA@sdcounty.ca.gov. - 3.
+Monthly Attestations